 Myth #1.
 “The chest clip is important because it keeps your baby in the harness in a crash!”

 The chest clip is a pre-crash positioner.
 It doesn’t hold baby in.
 The properly tensioned and placed harness does that in concert with the buckle between the legs.
 The chest clip’s job is to make sure the shoulder straps are where they’re supposed to be, prior to a crash.
 In fact, in the event of an accident, the chest clip will often open and move down the harness of its own accord, all without injuring baby.

 Myth #2.
 “It’s illegal to use a car seat without a chest clip.”

 FMVSS 213 and CMVSS 213, the respective United States and Canadian standards for child restraint manufacturers, do NOT require the use of a chest clip.

 Myth #3.
 “Chest clips are dangerous!
 That’s why European car seats don’t have them!”

 European standards require that child restraints be able to be released with a single motion, so chest clips are de facto illegal, not because they’re dangerous but because releasing a child from a harness with a chest clip requires the caregiver to unbuckle both the buckle and the clip.
 European seats use other methods to position the harness correctly.
 Often this involves large, rigid covers on the harness with a grippy backing that keep the harness from shifting.
 Australian standards also do not expressly disallow a chest clip, but car seat manufacturers down under, like European ones, do not habitually use a chest clip to keep the harness in position.
-There is no reason American and Canadian seats couldn’t use this method, but, see Myth #2.
+There is no reason American and Canadian seats couldn’t use these methods, but, see Myth #2.